What to expect from a career as a Carpenter

 Carpentry programs typically require an Ontario Secondary School Diploma (OSSD) or equivalent, which includes a grade 12 English credit.
 A grade 12 math credit may also be required for some programs.

-Note: If your carpentry training is through an apprenticeship program or you wish to start your apprenticeship after graduation, you will need to be registered with the Ministry of Advanced Education and Skills Development.
+Note: If your carpentry training is through an apprenticeship program or you wish to start your apprenticeship after graduation, you will need to be registered with the Ministry of Colleges and Universities.

 Carpentry Jobs and Salaries